Dunamisss/Proxy-Scraper-Checker-Latency-Checker/README.md

 # Proxy Scraper, Checker, Latency Checker.

-A Python script for collecting proxies from various sources, checks proxies and checks the latency of the proxies, shows them in a table with proxy information and saves them in there respective text file, by ip:port.
-The script is long and by far from perfect.
+A Python script for collecting proxies from various sources, checks proxies and checks the latency of the proxies, shows them in a table format with proxy information and saves them in there respective text files.

 ![Proxy Checker and Latency Analyzer](proxy-checker.png)